-Answer: We can see algae on damp walls, damp floor etc.
+Answer: We can see algae on damp walls, damp floors etc.

 Answer: No, these plants grow by themselves.
 There’s no need for someone to plant them.

 Q5.
-What else can you see in water?
+What else can you see in the water?
 Make a list.

-Answer: We can see fishes, crabs, tortoise, etc. in the water.
+Answer: We can see fish, crabs, tortoises, etc., in the water.

 What we have learnt

 Q1.
-What can you do so that mosquitoes do not breed in your house, school and neighborhood?
+What can you do so that mosquitoes do not breed in your house, school and neighbourhood?

-Answer: We have to avoid water logging, keep the surroundings clean, spray any chemicals to avoid mosquitoes to breed, use fishes in water so that it avoids mosquito larvae from growing further etc.
+Answer: We have to avoid water logging, keep the surroundings clean, spray chemicals to prevent mosquitoes from breeding, use fish in water so that it prevents mosquito larvae from growing further, etc.

 Q2.
 How can you find out if someone has malaria?